 Holocaust and genocide scholars Drs.
 John Cox, Victoria Sanford, and Barry Trachtenberg submitted a separate declaration explaining how the actions of Israeli leadership resemble other genocides in recent history.
 “Our research and studies of these past genocides lead us to the conclusion that the time for legal remedies is now,” they write, “especially considering calls for a ‘second Nakba.’ by members of the Israeli Knesset.”

+The Center for Constitutional Rights is counsel on the case with San Francisco attorneys Marc Van Der Hout and Johnny Sinodis of the law firm Van Der Hout, LLP.
 For more information and to read the documents, visit the Center for Constitutional Rights’ case page.

 The Center for Constitutional Rights works with communities under threat to fight for justice and liberation through litigation, advocacy, and strategic communications.
 Since 1966, the Center for Constitutional Rights has taken on oppressive systems of power, including structural racism, gender oppression, economic inequity, and governmental overreach.
 Learn more at ccrjustice.org.